History of Fort Clinch

 The entrance to the Cumberland Sound and the St Mary’s River has been of vital importance to the people of Florida for close to 300 years.
 The first fortifications on the site began in 1736, but it wasn’t until almost a century later that Fort Clinch as we know it today began to take shape.

-Construction of Fort Clinch began in 1847, with visions of a triumph of masonry and stone built mostly by civilians and the US Army Corps of Engineers to protect the coast of southern Georgia.
-However, by the outbreak of hostilities at the start of the Civil War, only about two thirds of the fort had been completed, and cannons had yet to be mounted on the walls.
+Construction of Fort Clinch began in 1847, with visions of a triumph of masonry and stone built mostly by civilians and the U.S. Army Corps of Engineers to protect the coast of southern Georgia.
+However, by the outbreak of hostilities at the start of the Civil War, only about two-thirds of the fort had been completed and cannons had yet to be mounted on the walls.

 As the Union started to gain control of coastal and southern Georgia, General Robert E. Lee gave the order to evacuate, and Union troops arrived in early March of 1862.
 More work on the fort commenced thanks to Company E of the New York Volunteer Engineers, but it was still not completed by the end of the war, and by 1869 was left empty.

 Fortunately, a few people recognized the significance of this historic site, and Fort Clinch became one of the Florida’s first state parks in 1935.
-The Civilian Conservation Corps (CCC) began restoring the buildings at the fort in 1936 thanks to the New Deal proclamation of then-president Franklin D. Roosevelt, who put thousands of Americans back to work refurbishing the nation’s parks and resources amidst the stagnation of the Great Depression.
+The Civilian Conservation Corps (CCC) began restoring the buildings at the fort in 1936 thanks to the New Deal proclamation of President Franklin D. Roosevelt, who put thousands of Americans back to work refurbishing the nation’s parks and resources amidst the stagnation of the Great Depression.

 Visitors to the fort today can tour bastions, guard rooms, a prison, barracks, hospital, kitchens and even a blacksmith’s shop, all found inside the brickwork walls and furnished as they would have been during the Civil War and Union occupation.
 The rooms give off a powerful feeling of history, and helpful volunteers and rangers share the story of what took place here.

-Although it was never fully completed or used in direct combat, Fort Clinch served as a military post during three US engagements.
+Although it was never fully completed or used in direct combat, Fort Clinch served as a military post during three U.S. engagements.
 It endures as a symbol of our history, as well as the bravery and dedication of the soldiers who stayed here and protected the United States.